Abaza-Owen/MLETT/README.txt

 In order to run these scripts, simply open a UNIX terminal window and run the following command:

-	python gt-cli.py -<options> <input .log filename> <output .xyz filename>
+	gt-ucli <mode> <options> <file-input> <file-output>

-The ouput file name is optional, and if it is not included the output file will simply have the same name as the input file with the .xyz extension.
+The ouput file name is optional, and is only supported for certain modes/options. if it is not included the output file will simply have the same name as the input file with the .xyz extension.

 Once it has run, your file should appear in the same directory as you have specified.